islomar/poc-golang/README.md

 * Channels are great, but sometimes other concurrency mechanisms are a better fit.
 * The sync package provides mutexes, condition variables and more useful primitives.

+## net/http
+* The net/http package provides an HTTP client.
+* The client handles HTTP Keep-Alive using a pool of connections, by default.

 ## Interesting links